olab-io/divvy_datachallenge_2013_toolkit/README.md

 # Divvy Data Challenge 2013 Toolkit

+## Update (21 Feb, 2014 @ 2:59 PM)
+Divvy Just updated and cleaned up the data a bit.
+This toolkit will be updated shortly to use the cleaned data.
+More soon.

 Developed by [Christopher Baker](http://github.com/bakercp) in collaboration with the [openLab](http://olab.io) at the [School of the Art Institute of Chicago](http://saic.edu).

 This toolkit consists of a collection of examples, preprocessors and tools to support work on the [http://divvybikes.com/datachallenge](http://divvybikes.com/datachallenge) data set.